 Deborah Barrett won the Carrboro ArtsCenter’s Tenth Annual Playslam on Nov.
 17 for a play she wrote.
-Full story

-She gave workshop for mental health professionals on “Approaching Dialectical Behavioral Therapy,” on Nov.
+She gave a workshop for mental health professionals on “Approaching Dialectical Behavioral Therapy,” on Nov.
 8, at the Levin JCC as part of their Clinical Connections series.

 The Facial Pain Association will include several of Barrett’s articles on pain management in their TNA’s Quarterly magazine.

 Barrett conducted a workshop in Asheville on Dec.
 14, on “Collaborative Care for Living Well with Chronic Pain.”

 Worth Bolton conducted a training on “PTSD, Substance Abuse and Returning OEF/OIF Guard and Reserve Veterans,” on Dec.
 14 in Charlotte.

 Gary Cuddeback is quoted in an online article by North Carolina Health News, “Mental Health Court Offers an Alternate Path.”